 The Many Health Benefits of Having a Dog as a Best Friend

-Humans are social animals, hence we constantly need other living beings around us to love and show love.
-The ability to develop and show affection towards each other is not limited to humans and is in fact a common trait among all living beings.
-Dogs are one of the most affectionate in the animal kingdom.
-Their affection is not limited simply to their own species; they are fiercely loyal and friendly to humans as well.
+Humans are social animals; hence, we constantly need other living beings around us to love and show love.
+The ability to develop and show affection towards each other is not limited to humans and is a common trait among all living beings.
+Dogs are one of the most affectionate animals in the animal kingdom.
+Their affection is not limited simply to their species; they are fiercely loyal and friendly to humans as well.
 Humans are considerably lucky to have such loyal pets that stay with them through thick and thin.
-This company that barks is not just a fun pet but is also highly beneficial for our physical, mental, and social well-being.
+Beyond companionship, dogs provide measurable benefits to our physical, mental, and social well-being.

 Physical fitness